revopush/react-native-code-push/docs/setup-ios.md

 ### Code Signing setup

-Starting with CLI version **2.1.0** you can self sign bundles during release and verify its signature before installation of update.
+You can self sign bundles during release and verify its signature before installation of update.
 For more info about Code Signing please refer to [relevant code-push documentation section](https://github.com/microsoft/code-push/tree/v3.0.1/cli#code-signing).

 In order to configure Public Key for bundle verification you need to add record in `Info.plist` with name `CodePushPublicKey` and string value of public key content.
 Example: